mishbahr/django-usersettings2/README.rst

 For example, suppose you’re developing a multi-site django project i.e. using single Django installation that powers more than one site and you need to differentiate between those sites in some way.

-(e.g. Site Title, Physical Location, Contact Details ..etc)
+(e.g. Site Title, Physical Location, Contact Details... etc)

-Of course, you could hardcode the information in the templates and and use different templates for each site.
+Of course, you could hardcode the information in the templates and use different templates for each site.
 Alternatively you could configure details in your `settings.py` for each site.

 A better solution would be to use ``django-usersettings2``.
 This project accomplishes several things quite nicely: